4 Ways to Fix a Bricked iPhone or iPad in 2023

 If your iPad has a Home button: Press and hold the Top and Home buttons at the same time, then release them until the Apple logo appears.

-- Download, install and open BuhoUnlocker on your computer.
+- Download, install, and launch BuhoRepair on your computer.

 Method 3.
 Unbrick Your iPhone/iPad in Recovery Mode